genocrunch/genocrunch-docker/README.md

 $ exit
 ```

-Allow the docker container to be listened from the database by modifying the \
-`/etc/postgresql/9.?/main/postgresql.conf` file as following:
+Then, allow the docker container to be listened from the database by modifying the `/etc/postgresql/9.?/main/postgresql.conf` file as following:

 ```
 #/etc/postgresql/9.?/main/postgresql.conf